liammurray/pycert/README.md

 # Temporal

 See [Temporal Helm Chart Values](./temporal-helm-values.yaml) for an example of TLS configuration for Temporal.
-Note that this only works with a modified version of the helm chart that passes the TLS config.
+Note that this only works with a modified version of the helm chart that passes the TLS config (as well as changes to pass web-UI environment and make the ingress work with an AWS load balancer).